stlink-org/stlink/doc/tutorial.md

 The STM32H735-DK has external FLASH at address 0x90000000.
 As a result, because the entire external memory range is `ram` as it could be either, software breakpoints (Z0) get sent when a breakpoint is created and they never get tripped as the memory area is read only.

+### f) UART-Access via a virtual COM port

+Access to the Universal Asynchronous Receiver Transmitter (UART) via a virtual COM port is not related to the stlink toolset itself.
+It is an independent feature that should natively be available on UNIX-based operating systems.
+Windows operating systems require the installation of a virtual COM device driver.
+The appropriate device driver is downloaded and installed automatically via Windows Update in the background as soon as the device is plugged-in for the first time.
+A connected ST-LINK programmer with UART functionality is detected as a CDC (ACM) USB device.
+After each reset the device will be reloaded and will pop up as `/dev/ttyACM0` or `/dev/ttyACM1` depending on the specific design.

+UART connections to the interface are typically initiated with a serial terminal.
+For UNIX operating systems we recommend to use either [minicom](https://en.wikipedia.org/wiki/Minicom) (terminal-based) or [cutecom](https://cutecom.sourceforge.net/) (GUI-based).
+Windows users should have a look at [Teraterm](https://github.com/TeraTermProject/teraterm).

+Most common and established settings for the interface are 115200 or 9600 baud together with the `8-N-1` configuration, standing for (8) data bits, no parity bit (N) and (1) stop bit.
+Please refer to relevant literature on the UART interface for more detailed technical information and limitations.

+Note: On some debian-based UNIX-based systems the `modemmanager` package is installed by default.
+In has been reported that this tool unfortunately may delay the release of the serial port to applications which is handled by the operating system in the background.
+Subseqently the CDC/ACM device is also delayed after each reset.
+This typically includes not only the connection itself, but also some programming operations (at least those using the mass storage emulation).
+However one can not predict the behaviour exactly - in some cases the boards may be essentially useless or even working fairly well.
+Proper determined functionality can be achieved by uninstalling the `modemmanager` package or by setting an appropriate `udev` device rule.

 ---